-Symptoms may include a hard, painless mass that doesn't move, short height for age, muscle soreness, and a leg or arm that is longer than the other.
+Symptoms may include a hard, painless growth on a bone that doesn't move, short height for age, muscle soreness, and a leg or arm that is longer than the other.

-Treatment may include surgery to remove the mass or medicines to control the pain.
+Treatment may include surgery to remove the growth or medicines to control the pain.

 Careful follow up with your healthcare provider may be advised to check bone growth.

 Tips to help you get the most from a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.

 Before your visit, write down questions you want answered.